 It is probably fair to say that cutting out coffee is something that should be on a list of possible dietary changes that might work for someone with acid reflux, however, given that it is often advised by professionals.
 If you have acid reflux condition and drink a lot of coffee, try to cut down and see if there is any change for you.
 There may or may not be, but it’s got to be worth a try.

-If the thought of giving up coffee, or even cutting down, fills you with horror then there are options open to you.
+If the thought of giving up coffee, or even cutting down with a single serve coffee maker, fills you with horror then there are options open to you.
 It stands to reason that people who have problems keeping acid inside their stomach should probably not consume acidic substances.

 There are low acid coffees available, sometimes this is advertised on the packaging, but sometimes not.
 Keeping in mind a few pointers can make a difference in how much acid you’re consuming, without cutting back on coffee at all.